 On April 19, 1999, that all changed when the U.S. Navy dropped a five hundred pound bomb on David Sanes, a Vieques resident who worked on the base, killing him instantly.
 The next day a group of activists entered the restricted zone as an act of remembrance and resistance.
 One of them, Tito Kayak, spent the night camped out on the naval base.

 Two days later, fifteen boats of protesters returned and built Campamento Monte David, the first of what would be fourteen encampments that shut down the base.
 Their dislodgement by the Navy launched a campaign of civil disobedience in which over one thousand were arrested and the largest political demonstration in the history of Puerto Rico was held.
 The Navy closed the base in 2003, but the residents are still fighting to have their island fully cleaned of the Navy’s toxic remains.

 The poster is #75 in the Celebrate People’s History poster series.

-Get a free downloadable classroom reader from Teaching for Change called Caribbean Connections: Puerto Rico.
+Find more resources below and see a collection of readings for the classroom from Teaching for Change called Caribbean Connections: Puerto Rico.